-This topic contains answers to questions that are frequently asked about lift and confidence when using Analytics as the reporting source for Target (A4T).
+This topic contains answers to questions that are frequently asked about lift and confidence when using Adobe Analytics as the reporting source for Adobe Target (A4T).

 You can perform offline calculations for A4T, but it requires a step with data exports in Analytics.
 For more information, see “Performing Offline Calculations for Analytics for Target (A4T)” in Confidence Level and Confidence Interval.

 Lift is the percent difference between your control page results and a successful test variant.

 Calculated metrics are not currently supported in lift and confidence functions.
-This is due to the fact that Analytics calculates metrics at an aggregate-level, rather than at a visitor-level.
+Analytics calculates metrics at an aggregate-level, rather than at a visitor-level.
 Confidence, in particular, is a visitor-level calculation.

 Non-calculated (standard) events are supported in lift and confidence.
 They become the numerator in the lift function; the numerator cannot be a calculation itself.
 The denominator is the normalizing metrics (impressions, visits, or visitors).
-Some examples of standard events include orders, revenue, activity conversions, custom events 1-1000, etc. This means that common optimization metrics, such as conversation rate (Orders/Visitor) and RPV (Revenue/Visitor) are supported in lift and confidence.
+Some examples of standard events include orders, revenue, activity conversions, custom events 1-1000, and so on.
+Common optimization metrics, such as conversation rate (Orders/Visitor) and RPV (Revenue/Visitor) are supported in lift and confidence.